Colin Baker: After Doctor Who

 In 2003, Baker appeared on Top Gear, participating on a one-lap run on the Top Gear track in a Honda Civic hatchback.
 Baker competed against a Klingon, a Cyberman, a Dalek, Darth Vader and Ming the Merciless.
 Baker came in 4th position, with the Cyberman coming 1st.

 A 2005 guest appearance in comedy sketch show Little Britain was never transmitted but can be seen in the deleted scenes special feature on the Little Britain series 3 DVD.
 Other television appearances have seen Baker appear in Kingdom, Hustle and Doctors.

 Away from his Doctor Who work for Big Finish Productions (see above), Baker appeared in the audio dramas Sapphire and Steel: The Mystery of the Missing Hour and the 3 part Earthsearch Mindwarp.
 The latter, based on a James Follett novel, was broadcast on the digital radio station BBC 7 in 2006.

 In 2010, Baker narrated and provided additional voices for the audiobook version of the sci-fi/comedy novel, Kangazang!
 Remote Possibilities.
 Written by Terry Cooper, and published by Candy Jar Books.

 Baker's film work over the years includes The Harpist (1999), The Asylum (2000) and D'Artagnan et les trois mousquetaires (2005).
-In 2010 he filmed scenes for an independent feature film, Shadows of a Stranger.

 Since 1995 Baker has written a regular weekly column for local newspaper Bucks Free Press.
 A compilation of his articles from 1995 to 2009 were published in the book, Look Who's Talking.

-Baker participated in the 12th series of I'm a Celebrity...Get Me Out of Here!, finishing in 8th place out of 12 celebrities.
+Baker participated in the 2012 series of I'm a Celebrity...Get Me Out of Here!, finishing in 8th place.

+Baker played Sherlock Holmes in a 2022 stage adaptation of The Hound of the Baskervilles and a 2025 radio adaptation of The Sign of the Four.

 Personal life

-Baker's first wife was actress Liza Goddard who had appeared with him in the TV series The Brothers.
-Their marriage lasted 18 months and ended in divorce.
-With his second wife, Marion Wyatt, an actress, whom he married in 1982, Baker has four daughters: Lucy, Bindy, Lalla and Rosie.
-They also had a son, Jack, who died of sudden infant death syndrome.
-His wife and daughters appeared in The Five(ish) Doctors Reboot as themselves.
+In July 1976, Baker married actress Liza Goddard, who played his on-screen wife in The Brothers.
+They divorced 18 months later.

+Baker married actress Marion Wyatt in 1982.
+They have four daughters.
+Baker and Wyatt had a son who died of sudden infant death syndrome in 1983.
+In 1996, Baker became the Chairman of the Foundation for the Study of Infant Deaths.

 Baker is a friend of American writer Stephen R. Donaldson, who dedicated his 1991 novel Forbidden Knowledge to him.

 Baker is a critic of fox hunting and was among more than 20 high-profile people who signed a letter to members of parliament in 2015 to oppose Conservative prime minister David Cameron's plan to amend the Hunting Act 2004.